Enselic/sequencediagram.io/README.md

 Contributions of any kind are very welcomed however!

 - Make Object movable vertically to represent creation
-- Support visualization of so called found message, i.e. messages originating form a solid circle
+- Support visualization of so called found/lost messages, i.e. messages originating form/ending in a circle
 - Allow X-es to be added to lifelines, representing object destruction
 - Support adding arbitrary comments to the diagram
 - Support more browsers i.e. make the test suite work on more browsers
 - Support touch-based editing of diagrams in a good way (must not interfer with primary audience using mouse input however)
-- Support adding a title to the diagram (work in progress: https://github.com/Enselic/sequencediagram.io/tree/add-title)
 - Support SVG export to allow embedding in in e.g. PDFs.
 For now, users can take PNG screenshots of the app
 - Let the user add so called activation boxes to lifelines to represent processing
+- Support adding a title to the diagram (work in progress: https://github.com/Enselic/sequencediagram.io/tree/add-title)
 - Allow nesting of activation boxes
+- Support conditions on lifelines somehow
+- Support pictograms.
+Maybe through unicode pictograms in a larger font-size.
+- Support exporting a powerpoint where each slide adds a message

 Setting up for development